-31. Structured risk processes help to instill corporate discipline to include risk assessment as part of decision-making and planning and resource allocation.
+31. The intention of Structured risk processes ishelp to corporate discipline instill to include risk considerationsassessment as part of decision-making and planning/ and resource allocation exercises.
 The nature of risk assessment and impetus of mitigating actions will differ depending on the area of organizational focus.
+Examples of process-level risk management, such as security risk management or emergency preparedness and response management, is about understanding the risks in specific areas of WFP's work.
+These are focused on key risk areas and usually require understanding of detailed process steps.
+Process dependencies also need to be understood end-to-end so that risks are captured comprehensively along the value chain.

-- 32. At the functional level, processes and their interdependencies need to be mapped end-toend along the value chain and individual risks then assessed 'bottom up' by detailed process and specific control. - 33.
-Country and Region level risk review19 processes are integrated with the annual performance planning processes; they need to consider all relevant categories of risk and are also informed by functional and process-level risk assessments. - 34.
-Risk assessment at the corporate level is coordinated centrally by the enterprise risk management function and also conducted holistically, assessing all relevant risks and potential events that may impede the achievement of WFP's strategic objectives.
+- 32. At the unitfunctional level, all relevant processes and their interdependencies need to be mapped end-to-end along the value chain and individual risks must be considered.then assessed 'bottom up' by detailed process and specific control. - 32.33.Country and Region level risk review20 processes are integrated with the annual performance planning processes, and should ; they need to consider all relevant categories of risk and are also be informed by functional and process-level risk assessments. - 34.
+Risk managementassessment at the corporate level is coordinated centrally by the ERM enterprise risk managementfunction directly with function heads and focuses on monitoring and analysing business-unit risk assessments, identifyingand also conducted holistically, assessing all relevant risks for WFP as a whole, and considering and potential events that may impede the achievement of WFP's strategic objectives.
 Corporate level risks are informed by functional and country/region level assessments as well as by considering risks for WFP as a whole.
-The results of corporate-level risk assessments are presented to the Executive Management Group through the Corporate Risk Register.20 This focuses executive management on the key risks for WFP, ensures accountability for addressing risks, and facilitates decision-making and implementation of mitigating actions.
+The results of corporate-level risk assessments are presented to the Executive Management Group through the Corporate Risk Register.21 This focuses executive management on the key risks for WFP, ensures accountability for addressing risks, and facilitates decision-making and implementation of mitigating actions.

-19 Risk review, previously called risk register, is a comprehensive risk assessment that takes into account the new risk categorization.
+20 Risk review, previously called risk register, is a comprehensive risk assessment that takes into account the new risk categorization.